RogueRope/SurvivalGuide/covid.md

 * We've asked you to bring a mug, now we also urge you to bring your own personal knife, fork and spoon.
 * If you have any questions or concerns, don't hesitate to contact the orga people.

+## alternative approach:

+It's perfectly ok to camp with us, explore the neighborhood with your partner and return in the evening for the open air social distanced rope jam.
+Plenty of stuff to look at and enjoy.

 ## In case of symptoms: stay home!

 * Checklist [dutch](https://www.horeca.com/nl/corona) / [English](https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html)